percona/pxb-docs/docs/howtos/recipes_xbk_full.md

-# Making a Full Backup
+# Make a full backup

 Backup the InnoDB data and log files - located in `/var/lib/mysql/` - to `/data/backups/mysql/` (destination).
 Then, prepare the backup files to be